 Re-Constructing the Dancing Body: Screen Dance & the ever fluid definition of Place & Time

-enCore Dance on Film features short movies by dance filmmakers from around the world.
+: Dance on Film features short movies by dance filmmakers from around the world.
 These screenings are free and open to the public.
-Screened annually since 2014, enCore Dance on Film presents a selection of fascinating independent Screen Dance productions and serves as a platform for films which picture dance exclusively for, and with, the camera.
-Focusing on the interplay between dance and the techniques of filmmaking, enCore Dance on Film explores the possibilities and boundaries of Screen Dance as an art form.
+Screened annually since 2014, enCore: Dance on Film presents a selection of fascinating independent Screen Dance productions and serves as a platform for films that picture dance exclusively for, and with, the camera.
+Focusing on the interplay between dance and the techniques of filmmaking, enCore: Dance on Film explores the possibilities and boundaries of Screen Dance as an art form.

 RESOURCE by Maxime DOS, Martin HARRIAGUE (France)